Winifred McNair

 Winifred McNair (née Winifred Margaret Slocock, 9 August 1877 – 28 March 1954) was a tennis player from Great Britain.
 She is best remembered for her women's doubles (partnering Kathleen McKane) gold medal at the 1920 Olympics in Antwerp, Belgium.
 Between 1906 and 1925 she competed in 15 editions of the Wimbledon Championships.
-Her best Wimbledon result came in 1913 when she reached the final of the all-comers' event and won the doubles title, partnering Dora Boothby.
+Her best Wimbledon result came in 1913 when in the singles she reached the final of the all-comers' event and won the doubles title, partnering Dora Boothby.

 She married Roderick McNair on 22 April 1908.